paul-hammant/tbd/content/observed-habits/index.md

 Shared nothing requires significant discipline to achieve.
 It generally means that no TCP-IP leaves the developers box, and being able to prove that by running those operations while disconnected from the network.
 The implementing of the wire mocking (service virtualization) of dependent tiers outside the team, is a given.
-The highest accomplished Trunk Based Development teams employ mocking of tiers within the same application, in order to make tests fast and stable.
+The highest accomplished Trunk-Based Development teams employ mocking of tiers within the same application, in order to make tests fast and stable.
 Technologies such as Mountebank{{< ext url="http://www.mbtest.org" >}} make programming working with wire mocking easy.
 Tiers refers to a layer-cake view of an applications construction, of course.